Middlesex Township, Cumberland County, Pennsylvania

 Middlesex Township is a township located in Cumberland County, Pennsylvania, United States.
 As of the 2010 census, the township had a total population of 7,040.

+A portion of the Carlisle Barracks property is in the township.

 Geography

 Middlesex Township is in northeastern Cumberland County, bordered to the north by Perry County along the crest of Blue Mountain.
 Conodoguinet Creek, a tributary of the Susquehanna River, crosses the center of the township.
 Unincorporated communities in the township include Donnellytown in the northeast, Carlisle Springs in the northwest, and part of the Schlusser census-designated place along the western border.

 Interstate 76 (the Pennsylvania Turnpike), Interstate 81, and U.S. Route 11 cross in a triangle formation near the center of the township.
 There is no direct access between I-76 and I-81; instead, a 1 mi stretch of US 11 connects Exit 226 on I-76 with Exit 52 on I-81.
 The borough of Carlisle, the county seat, is approximately 4 mi southwest of the highway crossing area via US 11, and Harrisburg, the state capital, is about 16 mi to the east.

 The Appalachian Trail crosses the northern half of the Cumberland Valley following a route near the eastern border of Middlesex Township.

 According to the United States Census Bureau, the township has a total area of 67.2 sqkm, of which 66.5 sqkm is land and 0.7 sqkm, or 1.05%, is water.